 College for Women | School of Business

-Stay a step ahead of the competition with St. Kate’s apparel design major, offered on our St. Paul campus.
+Stay a step ahead of the competition with St. Kate’s apparel design major, offered on our St. Paul, MN campus.
 Learn to transform inspiration into innovative design and make clothes for real bodies, while balancing sustainable, socially responsible practice.

 Design with a Focus on Ethics and Sustainable Fashion